kestra-io/docs/docs/developer-guide/tasks/README.md

 Kestra flows a ran until the end of all tasks, but sometimes, you need to:
 - Add a manual validation before continuing the execution.
-- Wait some duration before continuing the execution.
+- Wait for some duration before continuing the execution.

 For this, you can use the Pause task.